<img src="https://ws.zoominfo.com/pixel/UFH1H1ydGvMVOr12BP8x" width="1" height="1" style="display: none;">

 Not easily.
 Your company already has Shadow IT ingrained in the culture.
 Department heads test and buy new software all the time without ever consulting IT.
 Even individual employees are encouraged to test out software all the time.

-The influx of Shadow IT is just as much a result of company culture as it is of technology.
+The influx of shadow apps is just as much a result of company culture as it is of technology.
 It has become a reflex, a habit, a default.

 However, just because we can’t eliminate Shadow IT doesn’t mean we can ignore it.
 We still have a responsibility to maintain the SaaS Security of the organization.